 The National Pollen and Aerobiology Research Unit (NPARU) is a specialist centre that is operated by the School of Science and the Environment, University of Worcester.

-The research conducted at NPARU is currently being supported by the university itself, the UK Research Councils (BBSRC and NERC) and the European Union.
 Work within NPARU underpinned two Impact Case Studies used in the University’s Research Excellence Framework 2014 submission in Biological Sciences.
 These REF2014 case studies have contributed to improving the quality of life for hay fever sufferers and improving crop protection against plant diseases.
-We have also translated our high-level research into practice, through advising governmental boards and the daily pollen forecasts.
+Staff will also be contributing to the REF2021.
+We have translated our high-level research into practice, through advising governmental boards and of course the daily pollen forecasts.

+Staff contribute to the University of Worcester’s undergraduate and masters taught courses as well as directing the studies of doctorate students.
 Our undergraduate and postgraduate opportunities enable our students and researchers to explore real world biological problems in society.
 We use modern technology to carry out world-leading research and deliver quality teaching on our degree courses.
-Our equipment includes a controlled environment chamber, novel detection technology and a high performance computing facility for environmental simulation and the detection of biological substances.